 Maria Håkansson was born in 1970 and took up the position of CEO of Swedfund in 2018.
 The CEO is responsible for the ongoing management and coordination of the company's operations with the care and to the extent necessary to perform these tasks in accordance with applicable legislation, the articles of association, the CEO's instructions and the board of directors' instructions and the state's ownership policy.
 The CEO signs on behalf of the company's with regard to the ongoing administration of the company within the adopted budget.
 Decisions within the CEO's own decision-making remit are reported to the board of directors at the next meeting.
 When a member of the management group signs on behalf of the company, this is also reported at the next meeting.
-Orders for consultancy services with a value of up to SEK 200,000 may be placed by the heads of department without the CEO's approval.
+Services with a value of up to SEK 200,000 can be ordered by heads of department without the CEO's approval within the framework of the annual budget.